Home/Blog/Health Conditions/Neurology/Parkinson’s Disease: Causes, Symptoms & Treatment

 In amplitude training, patients practise making big movements, such as swinging their arms or taking big steps.
 This type of therapy helps retrain your muscles and keeps you from making small, slow movements.

-2. Reciprocal movements
+2. Reciprocal Movements

 Reciprocal movements happen at the same time but in opposite directions.
 For example, spinning your arms as you walk is a reciprocal movement.
 Parkinson’s disease can make it hard to move back and forth, which can make it hard to stay balanced, but physical therapy can help.